metacpan/metacpan-cpan-extracted/distros/M/Mojo-UserAgent-Role-Resume/README.md

 - Check whether the module should also check whether "content received < total\_size\_based\_on\_headers" when determining whether to retry
 - Add events
-- Find the right minimum versions for its dependencies

-Despite all of the above, this module works.
+Other than the above, this module works.

+# SPONSORS

+This module was sponsored.

 # LICENSE